Case Studies:

 Supply

-Landowners within the natural park, in the infiltration area of the spring/groundwater reservoir the company is exploiting.
-Mt Kanla-on was declared a protected area in 1997and it serves as headwater catchment for three major river systems.
+Landowners within the natural park, in the infiltration area of the spring/groundwater reservoir that the company is exploiting.
+Mt Kanla-on was declared a protected area in 1997and it serves as a headwater catchment for three major river systems.

 Demand